 With the exception of trade receivables that do not contain a significant financing component, the Group initially measures a financial asset at its fair value, plus in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.
+Transaction costs of financial assets carried at fair value through profit or loss.
 Trade receivables that do not contain a significant financing component are initially measured at the transaction price determined under AASB 15 (see Note 3(i) Revenue from contracts with customers).